Dylan Walker: Personal life

 On 6 December 2018, Walker was arrested by police after allegedly assaulting his fiancée that day at their home in Sydney and was charged with domestic-related common assault.
 The NRL applied its new no-fault stand down policy, so Walker was suspended indefinitely.
 On 10 May 2019, at the court hearing, the magistrate dismissed the charges, saying she was not satisfied beyond a reasonable doubt that Walker had assaulted his partner.
 The NRL stated immediately that Walker was able to resume playing for Manly.

 In November 2020, it was reported that Walker was involved in an altercation with two men outside a pizza restaurant in Sydney.
 Walker was later arrested and taken to Manly police station.
 On 18 November 2020, Walker pleaded not guilty to two counts of common assault.
 On 14 May 2021, Walker changed his plea to guilty but escaped conviction and was handed an 18-month conditional release.

+On 6 August 2026, Walker was named by various social media pages including the Talking Parra Podcast and The Mole as the player who had been stood down for off-field issues by his club and the NRL.
+The Parramatta club later released a statement saying that the rumours were completely false and would be seeking legal action.